 Christmas Books for Teens

 I requested a huge stack of Christmas books from the library when I decided to write this post.
-I almost gave up after the first two, but I am glad I kept reading because I found a few gems that I am happy to recommend.
+There are plenty of options when you are looking for Christmas books for teens.
+Sadly, I almost gave up after the first two because there was so much content I didn’t care for, but I am glad I kept reading because I found a few gems that I am happy to recommend.

-My goal was to find fun literature for teens that doesn’t include too much language or sexual content.
+My personal goal was to find fun Christmas books for teens without too much language or sexual content.

 Everyone has different standards when it comes to making book choices for their teens so you certainly don’t have to agree with my choices.
 My goal is to provide some good information so you can make your own informed decisions.

 This section includes Christmas books for teens that I enjoyed and recommend.
 The stories were fun and engaging and the overall content was wholesome.
 I included a few “heads-up” as everyone has different ideas of wholesome books for teens.

 Ten Blind Dates

 When Sophie’s parents head out of town to visit her pregnant sister, Sophie is ready for some time on her own and with her boyfriend, Griffin.
 Unfortunately, Griffin wasn’t quite as enthusiastic to spend time with Sophie and the couple breaks up.
 When Sophie arrives at her grandmother’s house she is a mess from her break up so her grandmother hatches a plan: every member of Sophie’s extended family will arrange a blind date for her over the holiday break.
 She agrees and the blind dates begin.

 If you enjoy Hallmark movies and want one in a book version, this book makes the top of the list.
 The characters are a ton of fun and even though the book was predictable (at least the guy she will end up with).
 The concept of the 10 blind dates arranged by her family was clever and I enjoyed reading about each of the dates.